Jennie-O Turkey Store is raising the National Thanksgiving Turkey

 Two Minnesota turkeys will be presented to the White House in November as part of the 2023 National Thanksgiving Turkey presentation.
 The turkeys will then be "pardoned" by President Joe Biden.

-FALCON HEIGHTS — Jennie-O Turkey Store announced Thursday that two Minnesota-based turkeys will be flown to the White House in November, to be pardoned by President Joe Biden.
+FALCON HEIGHTS, Minn. — Jennie-O Turkey Store announced Thursday.
+Aug.
+24, that two Minnesota-based turkeys will be flown to the White House in November, to be pardoned by President Joe Biden.

 The presentation of the National Thanksgiving Turkey to the president is a tradition started in 1947 when President Harry Truman received a live turkey from the National Turkey Federation.
 The 2023 Thanksgiving Turkey Presentation with mark the 76th year of the White House tradition.